 Re-engineering Traditional Processes | Improve Business Outcome

 Business Process Re-engineering (BPR) involves the examination and redesign of your organization’s business processes and documents workflows.

 “A business process is a set of related work activities that are performed by employees to achieve business goals.”

 Process Improvement Techniques

-Establish an systematic approach to improving business processes by using methods such as Eliminating bureaucracy, evaluating value-added activities, eliminating redundancy, simplifying process reports and forms, reducing cycle time, and applying automation with Business Process Re-engineering.
+Establish a systematic approach to improving business processes by using methods such as Eliminating bureaucracy, evaluating value-added activities, eliminating redundancy, simplifying process reports and forms, reducing cycle time, and applying automation with Business Process Re-engineering.
 By carefully applying such improvement techniques to each business process, you need to ensure that all of your business processes deliver business value.